mrazjava/moo/readme.md

 ## Care to help or join?
 ---------------------
-This could be more fun with alternate UIs.
-For example, web based Angular UI would be nice.
-Or Eclipse RCP ui.
+This could be more fun with graphical UIs.
+For example, web based on Angular.
+Or Eclipse RCP.
 Or JavaFX.
 You get the point.
-If you feel like hacking please issue a PR against `develop` branch and I will happily merge your improvements.
+I just don't have that much time, besides my `moo` itch was scratched with what you see here.
+I may come back to this from time to time to experiment more or of `moo` hack will itch me again :-) If you feel like hacking on, please issue a PR against `develop` branch and I will happily merge your improvements.
 Other areas of improvemnts are obviously server/api/feature related.

 *Enjoy!*